pebble-dev/rebble-help/_topic/setup-ios.md

 # All done!

+**If you get back to the Pebble app and don't see that screen (e.g. you see the login screen again), go back to the browser and press *Switch to Rebble* again.**

 Press "It's Rebble Time" and you're done!

-**If you get back to the Pebble app and don't see the rocket screen, go back to the browser and press *switch to Rebble* again.**

 ![](/images/ios/boot3.png)

 # What's next?

-You’re done!
+Congratulations!
+Now what can you do with your Pebble?

 Tap the big “+” in the lower right corner to find and install watchfaces you like from the Rebble appstore.

-If you want to use dictation, get weather pins in your Timeline, and have a faster Timeline sync period, check out a [Rebble subscription](/subscription)
+If you want to use dictation, get weather pins in your Timeline, and have a faster Timeline sync period (and generally support the people who make Rebble possible), consider a [Rebble subscription](/subscription).

 If you have any other questions, [contact us on Discord!](/discord)